18 Hospital Tips from Insiders Improve Seniors’ Care and Recovery

 Hospitals are where all the germs live!
 Don’t count on the hospital to have sanitized absolutely every surface.

-Seniors are vulnerable to infections, so it helps to use bleach or alcohol wipes on bedrails, chair handles, bathroom grab bars, etc. Clean their hands before eating too.
+Seniors are vulnerable to infections, so it is helpful to use bleach or alcohol wipes on bedrails, chair handles, bathroom grab bars, and other frequently touched surfaces.
+Clean their hands before eating.

 Join the Conversation

-Ask nurses to do their end of shift handover at your senior’s bedside.
+Ask nurses to do their end-of-shift handover at your loved one's bedside.
 That way, you can listen in and correct misunderstandings or wrong info before it causes a problem.

 Don't Be a Distraction

-Feel free to ask questions and chat with nurses, but make sure you’re not a distraction while they’re doing something important like preparing your senior’s medication.
+Feel free to ask questions and chat with nurses, but make sure you’re not a distraction while they’re doing something important, like preparing your loved one's medication.

 Talking with you at the same time could lead to a mistake.